coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [interact_mr_blizzard](#interact_mr_blizzard)

 ### Description
 Handles interaction with Mr. Blizzard (the snowman enemy) or similar objects.
-If Mario is attacked or collides with Mr. Blizzard, it applies damage and knockback if not protected or attacking.
-Useful for enemy encounters and applying consistent damage reactions
+If Mario is attacked or collides with Mr. Blizzard, it applies damage and knockback if not protected or attacking

 ### Lua Example
 `local integerValue = interact_mr_blizzard(m, interactType, o)`